 - Ida was a mother and wife, she explained what toys her kids enjoyed.
 Some of the games and toys she showed were qoints, Jacobs Ladder, nine pin, toy soldiers, climbing bear, and noise makers.
 For babies or younger children they had little wooden dolls.
 She also said that the toys were pretty expensive but a carpenter could make them.

-- Zebadiah, Zeb for short was a carpenter, he had all these blades and saws to cut wood, he also had axes and hatchets.
-You could not throw them at an animal because what if you didn't hit them hard enough and they could run away with it.
+- Zebadiah, Zeb for short was a carpenter, he had all these blades and saws to cut wood.
+He had axes and hatchets.
+You could not throw them at an animal or anything because then you would have to get a new ax or hatchet because the animal would run away with it.